cambialens/lens-api-doc/request-patent.md

 ##### Cursor Based Pagination

-You can specify records per page using `size` (default 20 and max 1000) and context alive time `scroll` (default 1 minute).
+You can specify records per page using `size` (default 20 and max 100-500, refer to your API plan for your max records per request) and context alive time `scroll` (default 1 minute).
 You will receive a `scroll_id` in response, which should be passed via request body to access next set of results.
 Since the `scroll_id` tends to change every time after each successful requests, please use the most recent `scroll_id` to access next page.
 This is not suited for real time user requests.

 ```json
 {